chengxilo/virtualterm/README.md

 # virtual-term

-VirtualTerm is created to simulate a terminal,handle the special character such as '\r','\b', "\033[1D".
+VirtualTerm is created to simulate a terminal,handle the special character such as '\r','\b'.
 Write a string into VirtualTerm, you will know what would your string be like if you output it to stdout.

 ## Getting Started